-Notwithstanding her extraordinary career in the movies and now on TV (she has just finished filming the next series of the police detective drama Rogue, in which she plays the lead role of undercover detective Grace), we are in Thandie’s house not to discuss her life as an actress, but the other passion close to her heart: supporting, empowering and inspiring African women, more so those affected by conflict and victims of the violent rape that is used as a weapon of war.
+But today I am in Thandie’s house not to discuss her life as an outstanding and accomplished actress, but the other passion close to her heart – supporting, empowering and inspiring African women, more so those affected by conflict and victims of the violent rape that is used as a weapon of war.
 She sits on the Board of Eve Ensler’s One Billion Rising, the global mass action campaign movement for the end of violence against women.

 The crew and assistants get to work.
 Everyone is respectfully aware: Thandie is multitasking on this day.
 While she is enthusiastically embracing the photo-shoot, she is also at home looking after her family – including the youngest, Booker Jombe, to whom we are all briefly introduced, as well as his sisters Ripley and Nico.
 We also get a brief appearance from Ol (Parker), their dad and Thandie’s husband.
 “By the way, everyone, say hello to Mr. Newton,” she quips as Patricia fixes the flowers in the hairpiece for our first look.